beemojs/beemo/README.md

 ```

 Once cloned, initialize a new NPM package, and provide the name `build-tool-config` with your
-username scope, like `@droid/build-tool-config`.
+username scope, like `@beemo/build-tool-config`.
 Why a scope?
 Because we don't want to
 clutter NPM with dumb packages.
 It also avoids collisions and easily announces ownership.

 ```
-npm init --scope=droid
+npm init --scope=beemo
 ```

 Enter `0.0.0` for the version, and whatever you want on the remaining questions.

-#### Installing Droid
+#### Installing Beemo

-Now that we have a repository, we can install and setup Droid.
+Now that we have a repository, we can install and setup Beemo.
 It's as easy as...

 ```
-yarn add @droid/core
+yarn add @beemo/core
 ```

 This will only install the core functionality.
 To support different build tools like Babel,
 ESLint, and Jest, we need to install packages known as "engines" ([view all available engines](https://www.npmjs.com/search?q=babel-plugin)).

 ```
-yarn add @droid/engine-babel babel-core yarn add @droid/engine-eslint eslint yarn add @droid/engine-jest jest
+yarn add @beemo/engine-babel babel-core yarn add @beemo/engine-eslint eslint yarn add @beemo/engine-jest jest
 ```

 > Be sure to install required peer dependencies!